mookofe/laravel-support/readme.md

 ```

 ###Find items on collection
 Allows you to find items on the collection filter by data in the array.
-In this example we will fillter all products with product category 10 and price 100.
+In this example we will filter all products with product category 10 and price 100.

 ```php
 	$collection = Product::all();